castacks/firevision_sim/docs/getting_started.rst

 Drone Controls
 -------
-Before we can start moving in AirSim mode, we can use either the windows key or press alt + tab to access the project folder and run ``objectDetection.py``.
+Before we can start moving in AirSim mode, make sure you have the dependencies installed as listed `here <https://castacks.github.io/firevision_sim/dependencies.html>`.
+You can use either the windows key or press alt + tab to momentarily navigate out FireVision.
+Then, go into the project folder run the ``objectDetection.py`` script.
 This will allow us to detect objects as well as control the drone.
 Finally, refer to the following table to control the drone:

 .. list-table:: Movements
    :widths: 25 25